NikosGavalas/blog/content/about.md

 title = "About me"
 +++

-I graduated from the school of Electrical and Computer Engineering of the National Technical University of Athens.
+I graduated from the school of Electrical and Computer Engineering of the National Technical University of Athens, and I am currently employed as a Software Engineer (DevOps) in Athens, Greece.

 My interests include but are not limited to Big Data technologies, DevOps, Embedded Systems, Algorithms... really anything related to programming, systems, maths.

-I also enjoy drumming and astrophotography.
+I also enjoy drumming and astronomy.

 I'd be happy to talk about all these, contact links are below.